 William T. Hogarth,

-For the reasons set out in the preamble, 50 CFR part 300 is proposed to be amended as follows:End Amendment Part Start Part
+For the reasons set out in the preamble, 50 CFR part 300, subpart C, is amended as follows:End Amendment Part Start Part

 PART 300—INTERNATIONAL FISHERIES REGULATIONSEnd Part

-2. In § 300.22, the heading is revised, the existing paragraph is designated as paragraph (a), and a new paragraph (b) is added to read as follows:End Amendment Part
+2. In § 300.22, the section heading is revised; the existing paragraph is designated as paragraph (a), and a new paragraph (b) is added to read as follows:End Amendment Part

-(h) Discard any bigeye, skipjack, or yellowfin tuna off a purse seine vessel in the Convention Area, except fish unfit for human consumption due to spoilage, and except on the last set of the trip if the well capacity is filled;
+(h) Fail to retain any bigeye, skipjack, or yellowfin tuna brought on board a purse seine vessel in the Convention Area, except fish unfit for human consumption due to spoilage, and except on the last set of the trip if the well capacity is filled; -

-(i) When using purse seine gear to fish for tuna in the Convention Area, fail to release any non-tuna species as soon as practicable after being identified;
+(i) When using purse seine gear to fish for tuna in the Convention Area, fail to release any non-tuna species as soon as practicable after being identified on board the vessel during the brailing operation;

-(k) Fail to use the sea turtle handling and release and turtle resuscitation procedures in § 300.29(e); or
+(k) Fail to use the sea turtle handling, release, and resuscitation procedures in § 300.29(e); or

 (l) Fail to report information when requested by the Regional Administrator under § 300.21.

-(2) All purse seine vessels must release as promptly as practicable all sharks, billfishes, rays, mahimahi (dorado), and other non-tuna fish species, except those being retained for consumption aboard the vessel.
+(2) All purse seine vessels must release all sharks, billfishes, rays, mahimahi (dorado), and other non-tuna fish species, except those being retained for consumption aboard the vessel, as soon as practicable after being identified on board the vessel during the brailing operation. -

 (3) All purse seine vessels must apply special sea turtle handling and release procedures, as follows:

-(ii) If a turtle is entangled in the net, net roll shall stop as soon as the turtle comes out of the water and shall not resume until the turtle has been disentangled and released;
+(ii) If a turtle is entangled in the net, net roll shall stop as soon as the turtle Start Printed Page 49321comes out of the water and shall not resume until the turtle has been disentangled and released; -

-(iii) If, in spite of the measures taken under paragraphs (e)(3)(i) and (ii) of this section, a turtle is accidentally brought aboard the vessel, and the turtle is alive and active, the vessel operator shall disengage the vessel and shall release the turtle as quickly as practicable, head first;
+(iii) If, in spite of the measures taken under paragraphs (e)(3)(i) and (ii) of this section, a turtle is accidentally brought onboard the vessel alive and active, the vessel’s engine shall be disengaged and the turtle shall be released as quickly as practicable; -

 BILLING CODE 3510-22-S